Hafez al-Assad: Political ideology and beliefs

 Assad was originally a devout pan-Arabist and was greatly inspired by Gamal Abdel Nasser and his ideas.
 However, over time, his ideology shifted towards a mix of Arab nationalism and Syrian nationalism.

 As a result, his ideas and methods of ruling the state became known as Assadism.
 Assadism is considered a later and more personalized version of radical neo-Ba'athism, which places Hafez al-Assad at the center as the founder and father of the modern Syrian nation.
-Assadism's policies were a strange mixture of Syrian-Arab nationalism, radical socialism (until the 1990s), secularism, militarism and a personality cult around Hafez: Assadism exalted the person of Hafez and portrayed his wisdom as "beyond the comprehension of the average citizen".
+Assadism's policies were a strange mixture of Syrian-Arab nationalism, radical socialism (until the 1990s), secularism, militarism and a personality cult around Hafez and his family: Assadism exalted the person of Hafez and portrayed his wisdom as "beyond the comprehension of the average citizen".
 Unlike Jadid's neo-Ba'athism, Assadism did not promote atheism and relied on more traditional ideas, for example rejecting the doctrine of exporting socialist revolution and the Maoist strategy of "people's war".
 Assadism supported the formation of a strong standard army (rather than the support of proxy forces, as was the case under Jadid), and the formation of a coalition with non-Ba'athist organizations in Syria (which was also rejected by the Jadid regime), which eventually resulted in the formation of the National Progressive Front.
 Syrian state propaganda cast Assadism as a neo-Ba'athist current that evolved Ba'athist ideology with the needs of the modern era.

 Autocracy, succession, and death

 Assad's first choice of successor was his brother Rifaat al-Assad, an idea he broached as early as 1980, and his brother's coup attempt weakened the institutionalised power structure on which he based his rule.
 Instead of changing his policy, Assad tried to protect his power by honing his governmental model.
-He gave a larger role to Bassel al-Assad, who was rumored to be his father's planned successor; this kindled jealousy within the government.
+He gave a larger role to his eldest son, Bassel al-Assad, who was rumored to be his father's planned successor; this kindled jealousy within the government.